Nature Society (Singapore): Education Committee

-In existence since the 1990s, the Education Group was low-key in its outreach activities until 2000 when Vilma Ann D’Rozario took over the leadership.
+In existence since the 1990s, the Education Group was low-key in its outreach activities until 2000 when Vilma D’Rozario took over the leadership.
 Working closely with schools, she encouraged teachers to make use of the outdoors as a living classroom.
 She initiated the setting up of eco-ponds and butterfly gardens in schools for hands-on interaction with nature.
 Students were encouraged to chart out nature trails in neighbouring parks, produce their own nature brochures and be proficient nature guides so as to instill the love of nature to others.

 Brought up in a totally urban environment and housed in high-rise apartment buildings, most children were then totally divorced from nature.
 And most reacted negatively to insects, even to butterflies.
 Through a series of workshops with catchy titles like Fun with Frogs, Mad about Monkeys and Stuck with Sticks (insects), children were given a chance to interact closely with various animals, sometimes actually handling them, to remove their fear of the unfamiliar.

 A roving nature exhibition entitled Singapore's Amazing Wildlife, was set up in 2004 that toured primary schools in order to reach out to students and receive their feedback.
 A Circle of Life exhibition of digital art paintings depicting the native flora and fauna was launched in 2004 to celebrate the society's 50th anniversary.
 This was followed by a celebration of the country's biodiversity where each participant, mostly children from various schools, held a Life Card, each depicting a native plant or animal.
 This was follower by activities showcasing the nation's biodiversity.

-In 2008 Vilma passed on the leadership to Gloria Seow so that she could spend more time with the educational based Cicada Tree Eco-place, the NGO that she set up earlier.
+In 2008, D’Rozario handed the leadership to Gloria Seow as D’Rozario wanted to spend more time on the educational based non-governmental organization Cicada Tree Eco-place which she had founded earlier.